kaldown/TheorycraftClassic/README.md

-# TheorycraftClassic
+# TheoryCraftClassic
-This is yet another fix for the old Theorycraft addon to work with WoW Classic & TBC.
+This is yet another fix for the old TheoryCraft addon to work with WoW Classic & TBC.
 This is a fork from Boothin's repository because he had apparently abandon it.
 Lets see if I have better luck sticking with this.

 Use /tc to open the options window.
 Use /tc more to see additional commands